poorguy2001/A-Multi-Scale-Attention-Transformer-for-Martian-Dust-Devil/README.md

 The dataset consists of 8,052 training samples, 2,206 validation samples, and 2,210 test samples.
 <img width="1742" height="1196" alt="fig10" src="https://github.com/user-attachments/assets/fd6269cc-db30-40ea-bb09-8d5c1af82478" />

+# Code
+The full implementation of our MDT model is currently being organized and refined.
+At this stage, only a portion of the modules has been uploaded.
+The remaining code, along with usage instructions and dataset preparation scripts, will be released progressively.
+We appreciate your patience and understanding.